ben-ole/XCUtils/README.md

 # XCUtils

-This is a little helper to resize @2x~ipad artwork to all required sizes using rmagick.
+This is a little helper to resize @2x~ipad artwork to all required sizes using rmagick and assign names by xcode convention like @2x, ~ipad etc.
-On top, the output will be formatted to suit XCodes requirements for sprite atlases.
+On top, the output will be formatted to suit XCodes requirements for sprite atlases or xcassets.
-Images will be resized carefully by first extending images to be dividable by 4 and then generating smaller half and quarter resolutions.
+Images will be resized carefully by using the 'HammingFilter'.

 ## Installation